rishinpoolat/renamer/README.md

 cd your-project
 renamer init

-# Rename files interactively (like commit-suggester)
+# Rename files interactively - asks yes/no for each file
 renamer rename

 # Analyze your project's naming patterns